horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 Why you might quit:

 - Not learning the right stuff in school.
 All theory, less practice.
+This is a perenial complaint about higher education in Romania.
+While there's a grain/blob of truth to it, this misses the point of university.
+If you don't like the courses you have, you can easily stufy your own version.
+It's more about the free time.
+It's not that hard to get a passing 5 in university subjects.
 - The diploma isn't good.
 Especially with plagiarism concerns.
 - Work experience is gonna be good.